Château de la Garoupe: History

 In 1907, British MP Charles McLaren, Baron Aberconway, bought 4 acre at the point of the Cap d’Antibes.
 He hired English architect Ernest George to build the property.
 It features a long façade with half moon windows and a long stairway leading to the sea.
-The garden, which was maintained by his wife, Laura McLaren, Baroness Aberconway, features a pergola with 12 m rose bushes, irises and begonias.
+The garden, which was created by his wife, Laura McLaren, Baroness Aberconway, featured a pergola with 12 m rose bushes, irises and begonias.

 At times the house was rented or visited by various celebrities, including Cole Porter & Linda Porter, and Pablo Picasso.

-The house passed to the McLaren's daughter Florence and her husband, Sir Henry Norman.
-Norman expanded the property and added an extra storey to the house.
+The house passed to the McLaren's daughter Priscilla Norman in 1931 where she continued to develop the garden.
+Her husband, Sir Henry Norman expanded the property and added an extra storey to the house.

 In 1999, the home was purchased by Russian tycoon Boris Berezovsky (1946–2013) for €22 million.

 Jan Koum, founder of WhatsApp, acquired Château de la Garoupe for about 65 million euros in November 2023.